hasura/graphql-engine/graphql/manual/queries/control-access.rst

 Control access to certain data
 ==============================

-If you want to control access to sensitive fields in a table, use views to expose only the safe fields.
+If you want to control access to sensitive fields in a table, you can either use views to expose only the safe fields or :ref:`restrict access via permissions <restrict_columns>`.

+The following section describes setting up a view for this purpose.

 For example, to mask access to the ``article`` table and only expose the ``id``, ``title`` and ``rating`` columns from this table: